Inflammatory diseases in women. Causes of inflammation of the appendages

 Causes of the disease

-A variety of microbes, most often streptococci, staphylococci, gonococci, E. coli, tubercle bacillus, fungi, viruses.
-They enter the genitals through sexual intercourse and other means.
+A variety of microbes, most often streptococci, staphylococci, gonococci, E. coli, tubercle bacilli, fungi, viruses.
+They enter the genitals during sexual intercourse and other means.

 Symptoms

-In acute inflammatory processes, pain is observed in the lower abdomen, often radiating to the lower back, sacrum and hips; temperature rise; purulent discharge.
+In acute inflammatory processes, pain is observed in the lower abdomen, often radiating to the lower back, sacrum and hips; increase in temperature; purulent discharge.

 Treatment

-Treatment of inflammation of the female genital organs begins with the elimination of the cause that provoked the development of the inflammatory process.
-In addition, treatment of possible concomitant diseases may be required.
+Treatment of inflammation of the female genital organs begins with eliminating the cause that provoked the development of the inflammatory process.
+In addition, treatment for possible concomitant diseases may be required.
 Drugs that can be used during treatment:

 • Immunostimulants: Timalin, Echinacea.

-• Washing the external genital organs with a warm solution of potassium permanganate, boric acid, Chlorhexidine.
+• Washing the external genitalia with a warm solution of potassium permanganate, boric acid, and chlorhexidine.

 • Use of vaginal suppositories: Terzhinan, Polygynax.